 Can’t foster?
 You can still help.
 Volunteers are needed for any of the following opportunities:

-- Dog Walking: Come out on Tuesday 5-7pm or Sunday 1:30-3:30 and walk dogs.
+- Dog Walking: Come out on Saturdays 8-10:30am and walk dogs.
 The shelter has walking trails and play yards.
 You’ll play, take pictures and make notes on their behavior.

 - Dogs Play for Life Play Group: Assist with behavioral play groups.
 These supervised groups let shelter staff observe the dog’s behavior with new dogs.
 That allows the dog to be co-kenneled or identifies if they want to be an only dog.

 - Photographer: Shelter intake photos are notoriously horrid.
 And a photo makes all the difference online.
 The photo below?
 It’s taken with an i-phone in portrait mode.
 Simple and life changing.